ishaskul/Lacuna/README.md

 ## Development
 ### Overview of recent enhancements
-- Since Esprima has not been developed further since many years, Lacuna has been updated to use Espree as the ECMAScript parsing infrastructure.
-Espree is compatible with Esprime format and it supports the latest ECMAScript
+- Since Esprima has not been developed further for many years, Lacuna has been updated to use Espree as the ECMAScript parsing infrastructure.
+Espree is compatible with Esprima format and it supports the latest ECMAScript
 - All the underlying dependencies of Lacuna have been updated to the latest versions
 - Lacuna supports ES6 syntax for all analyzers except TAJS and WALA analyzers
 - Jelly analyzer adapted has been integrated in lacuna